China tightens controls as more virus cases reported

 Public attractions including the Oriental Pearl TV tower began requiring visitors to show negative results from virus tests, according to news reports.

-In Beijing, where five new cases were reported, part of the Yosemite housing complex in the northeastern district of Shunyi was closed after an infection was found there.
-Residents were ordered to undergo testing.

-The government said the infected person found there was a close contact of an earlier case in the capital.
+Hong Kong leader Carrie Lam warned the territory's wave of infections may not have peaked despite stringent controls on travel and business.
+It reported over 27,600 new confirmed cases.

-The new cases included 134 in Jilin province in the northeast, where the industrial city of Changchun with a population of 9 million was put on lockdown Friday.
+The new cases in mainland China included 134 in Jilin province in the northeast, where the industrial city of Changchun with a population of 9 million was put on lockdown Friday.

 Changchun and the Jilin provincial capital, also called Jilin, are “still at the peak of community transmission,” the province’s party secretary, JIng Junhai, said in a statement.